|

 A single hulled RIB has a single thickness of fibreglass

-shaped into a “V” for trackability.
-When you
+(or aluminum) shaped into a “V” for trackability.

-are inside one of these boats you will notice that the floor
+When you are inside one of these boats you will notice that

-are extremely popular because of their relative lightness.
+RIB’s are extremely popular because of their relative

 Double Hulled RIB

-On the bottom it has a distinct “V” shaped fibreglass
+(or aluminum).
+On the bottom it has a distinct “V”

 Advantages of a RIB: